Azərpoçt: Development history

-The first systematized postal communication within the modern-borders of Azerbaijan, was created in 1501 by Ismail I, the shah of Safavid Iran, for improving the economy, protecting the country from enemies, as well as establishing solid state management system, and gathering information from remote areas of the country.
+The first systematized postal communication within the modern-borders of Azerbaijan, was created in 1501 by Ismail I, the shah of Safavid Iran, for improving the economy, protecting the country from enemies, as well as establishing a robust state management system, and gathering information from remote areas of the country.

-Modern post system was brought to Azerbaijan in the early 19th century, when it was part of the Russian Empire, and the first post office was opened in 1818 in Yelisavetpol (current Ganja).
+A modern post system was brought to Azerbaijan in the early 19th century, when it was part of the Russian Empire, and the first post office was opened in 1818 in Yelisavetpol (current Ganja).
 The first post of communication was created in Azerbaijan on June 1, 1818.
 Later on, post expeditions were organized in Baku in 1826, in Nakhchivan on March 12, 1828.
 On June 15, 1830, the establishment of a post bureau with the first degree in Shamakhi and Shusha was aimed to develop economic connections between Russia and the South Caucasus.
 So the first post bureaus appeared in Azerbaijan during the 1830s (first class in Shusha, Shamakhi, Baku and Nakhchivan, second class in Ganja and Quba).

 Using railway for delivering postal items between Baku and Tbilisi on May 9, 1883, and between Baku and Derbent in 1900 were two milestones for further developments in postal service.
 The first post delivery between the ports of the Transcaucasus and Iran (Rasht and Astarabad) over the Caspian Sea took place in 1861.
 Postal communication between Tbilisi and Julfa was established to support transit trade of Iran between 1863–1972.
 The Azerbaijan Democratic Republic (1918–1920) established the Ministry of Post and Telegraph on October 6, 1918.
 On March 15, 1919, the interchange of postal items, money orders, valuable letters and parcels were organized between Azerbaijan and Georgia.
 Post-telegraph relations between Azerbaijan and Iran took place on April 6, 1920.
 On April 28, 1920, the Red Army invaded Azerbaijan and the country became a part of the Soviet Union as the Azerbaijan Soviet Socialist Republic.